Filter

 The following documents are required for the preparation of the deed:

-- Certified commercial appraisal
+Certified commercial appraisal

-- Updated birth certificate
+Updated birth certificate

-- Marriage certificate (if applicable)
+Marriage certificate (if applicable)

-- Naturalization certificate (for foreign nationals)
+Naturalization letter (for foreign nationals)

-- Proof of payment
+Proof of payment for the quoted amount

 - What is a Real Estate Appraisal?